-Would they be able to provide for themselves if you were to pass away?
+Would your loved ones be able to provide for themselves if you passed away?
 If not, it’s worth considering life insurance.
-The death benefit your family would receive is significantly more than the monthly premiums you’d pay to maintain your coverage.
+The death benefit your family would receive is significantly more than the premium payments needed to maintain your coverage.
+If you pass, life insurance provides a lump sum of cash to your dependents.
+This money can be used for pretty much anything:

 The reality is that some people genuinely need to invest in life insurance, while others can forget about it (for now).
 There’s no one-size-fits-all answer to this question.

 You’ve probably already got a long list of financial to-dos.
-So we’ll cut straight to the chase: get a quote in seconds, apply online in 20 minutes or less (without meetings or small talk), receive an instant decision, and get an affordable policy that protects you, your family, and your budget.
+So we’ll cut straight to the chase: get a quote in seconds, apply online in 20 minutes or less (without meetings or small talk).

-Suppose you’re living on your own, with no dependents or debts, then you may not need life insurance.
-If you also have enough financial assets to cover any end-of-life expenses (and a bit extra if you’d like to leave some money behind for family or close friends).
+You may not need life insurance if you live on your own with no dependents or debts.
+A question we're often asked is "do I need life insurance if i have no dependents?".
+But if you also have enough financial assets to cover any end-of-life expenses (and a bit extra if you’d like to leave some money behind for family or close friends).

 You may be able to forgo life insurance even if you have a spouse or family.
 For that scenario, you’d need to have significant savings and investments, enough to: